centre-for-humanities-computing/danish-foundation-models/docs/dagw_reddit.md

 (Derczynski et al., 2021, v1 on arvix: https://arxiv.org/pdf/2005.03521v1.pdf) including
-shuffling of sentences, pseudonymization of prober names and the replacement of infrequent content wordswith statistical cognates, which could lead sentences such as "Der er skilsmissesager i forsikringsselskabet".
+shuffling of sentences, pseudonymization of prober names and the replacement of infrequent content wordswith statistical cognates, which could lead sentences such as "Der er skilsmissesager i forlion

+lllion

+llsikringsselskabet".
 Additionally DAGW_DFM includes addtionally the reddit-da dataset (hf citation), which include Reddit post derived from (NCC) which includes a total 1908887 tokens over 1908887 documents.